 How would you describe your feelings (thoughts) right now?

-Have you had any thoughts or feelings which are strange or unusual for you?
+Have you had any thoughts, feelings, or experiences which are strange or unusual for you?
 Have you had thoughts of suicide or hurting yourself?

-Are you thinking about harming someone else in any way?
+Are you thinking about harming someone else?